Guthrie, Oklahoma: History

 Guthrie was established in 1887 as a railroad station called Deer Creek on the Southern Kansas Railway (later acquired by the Atchison, Topeka and Santa Fe Railway) running from the Kansas–Oklahoma border to Purcell.
 The name was later changed to Guthrie, named for jurist John Guthrie of Topeka, Kansas.
 A post office was established on April 4, 1889.

-In 1889 some fifty thousand potential settlers gathered at the edges of the Unassigned Lands in hopes of staking a claim to a plot.
+In 1889, some 50,000 potential settlers gathered at the edges of the Unassigned Lands in hopes of staking a claim to a plot.
 At noon on April 22, 1889, cannons resounded at a 2000000 acre section of Indian Territory, launching president Benjamin Harrison's "Hoss Race" or Land Run of 1889.
 People ran for both farmlands and towns.

 During the next six hours, about 10,000 people settled in what became the capital of the new Territory of Oklahoma.
-Within months, Guthrie was developed as a modern brick and stone "Queen of the Prairie" with municipal water, electricity, a mass transit system, and underground parking garages for horses and carriages.
+Within months, Guthrie was developed as a modern brick-and-stone "Queen of the Prairie" with municipal water, electricity, a mass-transit system, and underground parking garages for horses and carriages.

 Guthrie's western heritage includes the fact that, on April 13, 1898, outlaw Richard "Little Dick" West, a former member of the Wild Bunch gang, was in town when approached by legendary lawmen Heck Thomas and Bill Tilghman.
-He refused to surrender and was killed in the resulting gunfight.
+He refused to surrender, and was killed in the resulting gunfight.
 He is buried in the Summit View Cemetery in Guthrie near outlaw Bill Doolin.

-Hobart Johnstone Whitley, also known as HJ and the 'Father of Hollywood,' was the first president of the Guthrie Chamber of Commerce.
-Whitley built the first brick block building in the territory for his National Loan & Trust Company.
-He was asked by the local people to be the first Governor of Oklahoma.
-Whitley traveled to Washington, D.C. where he persuaded the U.S. Congress to allow Guthrie to be the new capital of the future state of Oklahoma.
+Hobart Johnstone Whitley, also known as HJ and the Father of Hollywood, was the first president of the Guthrie Chamber of Commerce.
+Whitley built the first brick block building in the territory for his National Loan and Trust Company.
+He was asked by the local people to be the first governor of Oklahoma.
+Whitley traveled to Washington, DC, where he persuaded the U.S. Congress to allow Guthrie to be the new capital of the future state of Oklahoma.
 This was specified in the 1906 Oklahoma Enabling Act, which established certain requirements for the new state constitution.
 By 1907, when Guthrie became the state capital, it looked like a well-established Eastern city.